About Classic Yacht TV

-Classic Yacht TV is proud to be giving companies and brands exposure on our productions.
+Classic Yacht TV is proud to be giving companies and brands exposure with our productions, stories and advertising spaces.

-Our clients want to switch from print to having a digital presence – we've seen a big shift towards that in the last couple of years.
-CYTV is able to provide Live ENGAGEMENT & Daily INFLUENCE: Reaching and influencing as we speak through CYTV to decision makers.
+CYTV is able to provide Live ENGAGEMENT & Daily INFLUENCE: Reaching and influencing as we speak through CYTV to decision makers online.

 Charles Wroe, Captain and owner's representative of Herreshoff schooner 'Mariette' and schooner 'Kelpie of Falmouth'.

 "Specifically Emily has been in charge of producing a series of films charting the progress of the Kelpie of Falmouth rebuild project.
 That role soon changed into being in charge of our PR generally and organising valuable background work researching and chasing up historical leads into Kelpie’s past in America.

 She did such a good job for us that I thought; whether it is someone who wants to make a promo film for sales and charter marketing, to record an important event like a boat's birthday party or a particular regatta, maybe making a record of a charter holiday for a family, I recommend Emily Harris/Classic Yacht TV for these services.

 I understand that her current projects include a film about British working sailboats showing at a New York film festival and the documentation of a big super yacht build.
 Emily is really into yachting and particularly yacht racing.
 She is a good sailor, obviously knows how to use a camera, is reliable and competent.
 I’ve no hesitation recommending her."